core-wg/senml-spec/draft-jennings-core-senml.md

 continuously added to the object.
 This mode of operation is optional, but systems or protocols using SenML in this fashion MUST specify that they are doing this.
-SenML defines a separate mime type (TODO) to indicate Sensor Streaming Markup Langage (SensML) for this usage.
+SenML defines a separate mime type (TODO) to indicate Sensor Streaming Markup Language (SensML) for this usage.
 In this situation the SensML stream can be sent and received in a partial fashion, i.e., a measurement entry can be read as soon as the SenML Record is received and not have to wait for the full SensML Stream to be complete.